 Fitbit or similar wifi equipment to record activity

 Avoid Post Exertional Malaise

-Whatever technique you prefer, if it’s right for you then post-exertional malaise should become less frequent, avoiding boom-and-bust yo-yoing.
+Whatever technique you prefer, if it’s right for you then post-exertional malaise (PEM) should become less frequent, avoiding yo-yoing.

 NB if you find the sound quality annoying, it does improve as the presentation continues and there’s useful info discussed such as to avoid double and triple threat activities